Go to the Nature Institute’s home page

 Albrecht-Buehler begins his main discussion by remarking that the size of cells “is so dramatically much smaller than the macroscopic objects we are accustomed to judging, that it is fair to say they live in an utterly alien world”.
 The surface-to-volume ratio of a cell — a crucial consideration underlying the mouse–elephant comparison above — is 100,000 times greater for a typical cell-sized sphere than for an everyday-sized sphere with a diameter of 50 centimeters (about 20 inches).
 But the “alien” character we discover by imagining the life of a cell at its own dimensions goes far beyond the principle we learn by dropping mice and elephants to the ground.
 Nevertheless, that principle isn’t a bad place to start.

-From wine to jelly.
+From wine to jelly

-Suppose we shrink a wine bottle to one-tenth its normal size, reducing the 2-centimeter diameter of its neck to 2 millimeters.
+Suppose we shrink a bottle full of wine to one-tenth its normal size, reducing the 2-centimeter diameter of its neck to 2 millimeters.
 If we now turn the bottle upside down, nothing pours out.
 This is, again, due to the changing surface-to-volume ratio as the size of an object (wine bottle) decreases.
 Given the shrinkage of the bottle, the volume (and therefore the weight) of the wine has decreased much more than the surface area of the air-wine boundary in the bottle’s neck.
 The shaping forces2 that hold the wine together in one compact mass at that boundary are now too strong for the reduced gravitational weight of wine in the bottle to overcome.

 dew drop on a leaf